darilrt/magik/README.md

 # Magik 🪄

-A templating library for Rust that allows creating compile-time safe templates with type-safe syntax and powerful features.
+A templating library for Rust that allows creating compile-time safe templates that compile to native Rust code, providing type safety and powerful features.

+It uses rust syntax for templates, allowing you to write pure Rust code inside your templates.
+This enables full access to Rust's type system and features and allows you to integrate seamlessly with Rust's ecosystem.

+> **Disclaimer**: This project is a **work in progress** and is not yet production-ready.
+It needs further testing, documentation, benchmarks, and refinement before being considered stable for production use.

 ## Table of Contents